precice/micro-manager/docs/configuration.md

 Parameter | Description
 --- | ---
-`config_file_name` |  Path to the preCICE XML configuration file from the current working directory.
+`precice_config_file_name` |  Path to the preCICE XML configuration file from the current working directory.
 `macro_mesh_name` |  Name of the macro mesh as stated in the preCICE configuration.
 `read_data_names` |  A Python dictionary with the names of the data to be read from preCICE as keys and `"scalar"` or `"vector"`  as values depending on the nature of the data.
 `write_data_names` |  A Python dictionary with the names of the data to be written to preCICE as keys and `"scalar"` or `"vector"`  as values depending on the nature of the data.